lief-project/Dockerlief/README.rst

 Android Docker
 --------------

-The Dockerfile ``android.docker`` is used to compile LIEF on Android
+The Dockerfile ``android.docker`` is used to compile LIEF for Android

 You can specify the target architecture / api level as follow: